 Connect to Support is an online, telephone, email and live chat service.
 Telephone (0300 303 8789) and live chat are available Monday to Friday 2pm – 7pm.

-Royal Volunteer Service/NHS has put together guidance on a range of possible payment mechanisms for volunteers – this is primarily aimed at GoodSAM volunteers, but the principles can apply to everyone.
-The guidance can be found here.
+The Royal Volunteer Service/NHS has put together Community Response Volunteer guidance on a range of possible payment mechanisms for volunteers – this is primarily aimed at GoodSAM volunteers, but the principles can apply to everyone.

 Now, more than ever, many of us are already considering how digital solutions can help connect people and this is an important tool we have when working with people and families.
 We know that digital technology can help people stay connected, independent and informed.
-This short film illustrates the possibilities that exist.
-You can find the short clip here.
+This short film about How Technology Enabled Care can Reduce Loneliness illustrates the possibilities that exist.

 Mencap – easy read information